 Local Health Districts (LHDs) are health administrative areas constituted under Section 17 of the NSW Health Services Act, 1997 which became effective from January 2011 and were initially called Local Health Networks.

 There are 15 geographically-based LHDs (8 covering the Sydney metropolitan region and 7 rural and regional NSW) and two specialist networks focussing on Children's and Paediatric Services and Forensic Mental Health.
 A third network operates across the public health services provided by three Sydney facilities operated by St Vincent's Health: these include St Vincent's Hospital and the Sacred Heart Hospice at Darlinghurst and St Joseph’s at Auburn.

-LHDs replaced the former Area Health Services and have their own budgets, management and accountabilities.
+LHDs replaced the former Area Health Services.
+Each LHD has its own budget, management and accountabilities.
 Geographically-based LHDs are overseen by Governing Boards.
 Please refer to the NSW Health website for a list of Local Health Districts and the membership of Boards.